 We’ll get into the types in a moment, but first, let’s look at some of the overall factors that most influence the transition and, therefore, the approach to managing it.

-There are executive-related factors such as their departure circumstances, how long the executive has been in the role, their impact on the organization, and whether the executive is a founder or a founder-like leader who has reshaped the organization.
+There are executive-related factors such as the circumstances surrounding their departure, how long the executive has been in the role, the executive’s impact on the organization, and whether the executive is a founder or a founder-like leader who has reshaped the organization.

-And there are organizational factors, such as size, maturity, operating condition, culture, and outlook.
-Together these factors shape the succession situation.
+There are also organizational factors, such as size, maturity, operating conditions, culture, and outlook.
+Together, these factors shape the succession situation.

-Across all of these transition types, the board must avoid the temptation to see the succession process as merely a hiring challenge.
-As I’ve pointed out in another article, executive succession and transition involve organizational changes that reach far beyond deciding who sits in the CEO’s office.
+Across all these transition types, the board must resist the temptation to view the succession process as merely a hiring challenge.
+As I’ve noted in another article, executive succession and transition involve organizational changes that extend far beyond deciding who sits in the CEO’s office.

 Type #1 – The High-Performing Organization

 The organization is performing well and is well-led.
 Most or all of the programs and business components are performing well or at an exemplary level.
-Usually, this type involves a departing executive who’s leaving on good terms — a respected executive who’s perhaps even beloved by the organization.
-Often, they’re a “hard-to-follow” leader, another type that we’ll cover in a moment.
+Usually, this type involves a departing executive who’s leaving on good terms — a respected executive who may even be beloved by the organization.
+Often, they’re a “hard-to-follow” leader, another type we’ll cover in a moment.

 Challenge